Chart datum: Mean high water

 Mean high water (MHW) is the average of all the daily tidal high water levels observed over a period of several years.
 It is not the same as the normal tidal limit.
-In the United States this period spans 19 years and is referred to as the National Tidal Datum Epoch.
+In the United States this period spans 19 years and is referred to as the National Tidal Datum Epoch as used by the United States' National Oceanic and Atmospheric Administration.